gordonmurray/ansible_webserver_aws/README.md

     ec2_secret_key: [ your aws secret key ]
 ```

-Create a second file with the following content to allow Ansible to connect to the EC2 instance(s) identified by thier tags
+Create a second file with the following content to allow Ansible to connect to the EC2 instance(s) identified by their tags

+> ansible-vault create aws_ec2.yml

+With the following content:

 ```
 plugin: aws_ec2